 - Though you can schedule posts based on categories, you can’t shuffle your posts in the queue to reschedule them for later time slots.

-- MeetEdgar has very limited features and supports hardly 4 networks, which don't make it a one-stop-shop for marketers.
+- MeetEdgar has very limited features and supports just 5 networks, due to which it isn’t a one-stop solution for marketers.

 Edgar now has no reporting capabilities.

-- With SmarterQueue, you can say goodbye to manual scheduling.
-You can assign time-slots to categories and recycles evergreen posts automatically.
+- Easy to assign time-slots to categories.
+It also recycles evergreen posts automatically.

-- SmarterQueue has a feature where you can create variations of your posts for re-queueing so that you don't have to create unique posts always.
+- You can create variations of your posts for re-queueing so that you don’t have to make unique posts always.

 The two features I love most are the ability to re-queue previous posts and customer service.